Best red light therapy for skin: Benefits and what you can expect

 - Session time: 10 minutes

 If you’re concerned about the appearance of acne, fine lines, or redness on your face, we believe that Omnilux Contour Face could be a great addition to your skincare routine.
-While it’s easy to use at home, it felt a bit more professional than iRESTORE Illumina.
+It’s easy to use at home and its build felt comfortable and professionally made.

 During our tests, we found out that Omnilux Contour Face is very convenient.
 One thing that stood out is that it’s a silicon mask, which makes it feel less bulky and more lightweight and flexible.